Dell EMC

 Acquisition in 2014

-TwinStrata is a privately held software company based in Natick, Massachusetts, specializing in cloud-integrated storage solutions for businesses of various sizes.
-Its flagship product, CloudArray software, allows organizations to leverage dynamic and cost-effective cloud storage resources, facilitating application data growth without significant capital investment in IT infrastructure.
-The company provides enterprise-class storage solutions that cater to disaster recovery, offsite backup, primary and archive storage, as well as remote and branch office storage needs.
-TwinStrata's products are accessible through a network of IT service providers, systems integrators, original equipment manufacturers, and directly to end users via its website.
-With a focus on flexibility and agility, TwinStrata aims to support businesses in adapting to current and future data management demands.
+TwinStrata is a privately held software company based in Natick, Massachusetts, specializing in cloud-integrated storage solutions.
+The company focuses on delivering enterprise-class storage technology through its flagship product, CloudArray software, which enables businesses to leverage dynamic and cost-effective cloud storage resources.
+This flexibility allows organizations to manage application data growth without significant capital investment in IT infrastructure.
+TwinStrata's offerings are tailored for a range of clients, from mid-sized businesses to large enterprises, and address various needs including disaster recovery, offsite backup, primary and archive storage, and storage for remote and branch offices.
+The company distributes its products through a network of IT service providers, systems integrators, OEMs, and directly to end users.

 DSSD